• Skip to main content

 COOK: one more time over low-medium heat, while stirring, for 2-3 minutes until nice and thick!
 Be careful not to bring it to a boil.

-REFRIGERATE: overnight or for up to 3 days.
+REFRIGERATE: overnight or for up to three days.

 SERVE: with ground cinnamon, cinnamon sugar or fresh grated nutmeg.

-Nothing hits the spot more than a cup of rich and Creamy Eggnog!
+Nothing hits the spot quite like a cup of rich and creamy eggnog!

-While tempting to drink your creamy eggnog straight after you’ve finished, it tastes even better when it’s had a chance to chill in the refrigerator.
+While you might be tempted to drink your creamy eggnog straight after you’ve finished making it, it tastes even better when it’s had a chance to chill in the refrigerator.

 MORE HOLIDAY DRINKS